Voxed/Vx.Shard/README.md

 This structure is as one might imagine extremely modular, it allows for adding and replacing integral systems even from outside of the main engine source tree.
 As such, everything is optional, the engine ships with a couple of useful premade systems which you can use, or you can head out on your own and just make use of the ECS at it's core.

 ## Implemented(ish) Systems
+* **SystemMainLoop**
+    * A system which invokes a stoppable main loop on initialization.
+Hook this up last in your EngineBuilder.
+* **SystemGraphics**
+    * A system which collects drawable components from around the world and inserts them into one main scene component.
+* **SystemSDL**
+    * A system which initializes an SDL window and renderer.
+* **SystemSDLRenderer**
+    * A system which takes in the main drawable scene outputted from the SystemGraphics and draws it on the SDL window.

 ## Todo
+* Alot of more stuff than this...
 * Comments
 * Improve existing systems
 * More nice to have engine features